MalvinaPap/FCC-Front_End_Libraries_Projects/README.md

 # freeCodeCamp|Front-End Libraries Projects
 The simple web applications in this repository where implemented in the context of freeCodeCamp's curriculum, and more specifically during the front-end libraries certification process.
-They were implemented using [Codepen](https://codepen.io)
+They were implemented using [Codepen](https://codepen.io).

 ### Project No.1: Random Quote Machine
 This app consists of a single html page that shows a different AFI top movie quote each time the 'Get Quote' button is clicked.
-It is written using HTML,CSS and JavaScript and also the Bootstrap and jQuery frameworks.
+It was developed using HTML,CSS and JavaScript and also the Bootstrap and jQuery frameworks.

+### Project No.2: Markdown Previewer
+This app takes markdown text as an input from the user and returns html.
+It was developed Bootstrap and React frameworks.

 **More information:**
 * Check [freeCodeCamp](https://www.freecodecamp.org) to learn about its whole curriculum for full-Stack web development.